 What Books Allow Rollovers?
-All books would be expected to allow rollovers because a rollover is not a unique bet.
-You could do a rollover at blackjack, craps, horses, anything.
+All books would theoretically allow rollovers because a rollover is not a unique bet.
+The book doesn’t setup the rollover wager, you do.
+Again, you could do a rollover at blackjack, craps, horses, anything.
 Why?
 Because all you are doing is placing a bet and then rolling your winning and risk from the original bet into the next bet.
 A rollover at blackjack is simply placing $50 on a hand.
 If you win the hand, you then place $100 on the next hand.
 If you win that second hand you now place $200 on the third hand and so on.
 All you are doing is just “letting it ride” from one bet to the next!

 Why Bet Rollovers?
-It’s fun!!
+It’s fun and typically to start a rollover you should begin with less than 1 unit.
+Most of my rollover begin with just 0.1 units of bankroll risk…after that, I am just playing with house money until I cash-out!
 I have a very good friend who is a well-known poker professional.
-He has won multiple World Series bracelets, I have watched him go to a table with 6 figures and walk out well into 7 figures!
+He has won World Series bracelets, I have watched him go to a table with 6 figures and walk out well into 7 figures!
 He is well versed in the mathematics of betting and every wager on the poker table is calculated inside and out.
-However, before leaving the casino, this same guy who only plays advantage situations in poker, will drop tens of thousands of dollars at craps.
+However, before leaving the casino, this same guy, who only plays advantage situations in poker, will drop tens of thousands of dollars at craps.
 Why?
 He likes the fun and action of the game.
 Rollovers are just a fun wager, for relatively low money compared to your real bankroll.
-Rollovers should be like 0.05 units or less in your betting (assuming a 1 unit standard wager).

 How Does a Rollover Work?
 First, this IS NOT a Martingale.
 A Martingale is when you place a bet (typically at even money), and if you lose, you double your risk on the next bet.
-A Martingale is probably one of the dumbest betting strategies you can undertake because the basis for the strategy (for lack of a better term) is “you’re due to win”.
+A Martingale is probably one of the dumbest betting strategies you can undertake because the basis for the strategy (for lack of a better term) is “you’re due to win eventually”.
 With a martingale your losses are UNLIMITED, because you keep doubling after every loss.
+With a rollover, whatever your risk is on your opening wager (again, I typically use 0.1 units) is the limit to your out of pocket loss.

 $50 Starting Risk on Tampa +100

 After Win #1 on Tampa, you have your $50 of initial risk plus $50 of winnings from Tampa +100.
 Now you take that $100 ($50 Risk plus $50 Winnings) and place it on Wager #2 and so on.
-For easy viewing of this breakdown, and illustrating how the earnings can get exponential, let’s assume every bet is even money.
+For easy viewing of this breakdown, and illustrating how the earnings can grow exponentially, let’s assume every bet is even money…

 After Wager 4 wins you have $800